- League of Legends

 ESPN Embraces League of Legends

 ESPN the worldwide leader of sports aired five matches of League of Legends’ 2020 Championship Series (LCS) Spring Split on ESPN2.
 ESPN2 is the secondary network of ESPN and is where most of their eSports coverage happens.
 In addition, viewers who miss out on the games can replay the games on the ESPN app.
-The Spring Split Playoffs has become one of the largest League of Legends competitions of the year.
+The Spring Split Playoffs have become one of the largest League of Legends competitions of the year.

 Top 3 League of Legend Pro Gamers in Korea